timpowellgit/healthcare-rag/README.md

 *   Associated metadata (source, page numbers, etc.).

 Queries utilize Weaviate's `hybrid` search function, specifically configured with:
 *   **Fusion Strategy:** `relativeScoreFusion`.
 This method prepares the scores from the vector search and keyword search for combination.
 It independently normalizes each set of scores using a min-max scaling approach: within each result set (vector or keyword), the highest score is mapped to 1, the lowest score is mapped to 0, and all other scores are scaled proportionally in between.
 These normalized scores (ranging from 0 to 1) are then combined based on the alpha parameter.
-As highlighted in Weaviate's documentation, this approach preserves more information about the relative differences between scores compared to the older rank-based `rankedFusion` method.
+This approach preserves more information about the relative differences between scores compared to the older rank-based `rankedFusion` method.
 *   **Alpha Parameter:** Set to `0.65`.
 This gives slightly more weight to the vector search results (semantic similarity) compared to the keyword search results (exact matches) in the final ranking.

 The system utilizes OpenAI's function calling capability to route the query to the appropriate Weaviate collection(s).
 Predefined function descriptions, one for each collection (e.g., "query_lipitor", "query_metformin"), are provided to the LLM along with the user query.
 The LLM analyzes the query and selects the relevant function(s) to call, thereby determining which specific collection(s) (Lipitor or Metformin) should be targeted for the subsequent hybrid search.